openarty by ZipCPU

 The purpose of the OpenArty project is to implement a ZipCPU on an Arty platform, together with open source drivers for all of the Arty peripherals.
 In my case, that will include drivers for additional PMods that I have purchased for the project.
 Hence the OpenArty platform with support:

-- EQSPI flash, to include all of the flash's functionality such as being able to read its ID as well as being able to read and set the one time programmable memory.
+- Generic flash driver, to include access to all of the flash's functionality such as being able to read its ID as well as being able to read and set the one time programmable memory.
+This in addition to being flash manufacturer agnostic.
 Further, when complete, a ZipCPU will launch code automatically from the flash on startup.

 - SD Card.
 The program currently uses the SDSPI controller, although I intend to upgrade to a full SDIO controller with (hopefully) the same identical or nearly identical interface.

 - GPS clock module, and external USB-UART.
 (Done)

 - This leaves one open PMOD port which ...
 I haven't decided what to connect it to.

 As a demonstration project, I'd love to implement an NTP server within the device.
 This is a long term goal, however, and a lot needs to be accomplished before I can get there.
 Still, a $130 NTP server isn't a bad price for an NTP server in your lab. ($99 for the Arty, $25 for the GPS receiver IIRC)